wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 We appreciate that group work can be challenging and we want to support you to have an enjoyable and educational group work experience.
 To that end, we would like each group to create a group agreement that all members sign.
 The purpose of this is for the group to come together and establish common ground and rules that each of the group members is committed to.

-Download the [group agreement template](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EX0j7-IboldEnapucgQ7h-YBERu8yPzvpIZa7R_AQu8jhw?e=hHbS8A).
+After you have all introduced yourselves, download the [group agreement template](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EX0j7-IboldEnapucgQ7h-YBERu8yPzvpIZa7R_AQu8jhw?e=hHbS8A).
 Then look at the list of potential items to include.
 These are provided within the template document itself, as well as in **Chapter X.X.X.** As a group, discuss which items you want to include in addition to the standard ones provided, and if there are any you would like to edit or add outside of this list.
 After this, you should allocate tasks for the **group proposal** among the members of the group.
 A starter list of tasks is provided in the template as well as in **Chapter X.X.X**. (see list of tasks below).
 The task allocation must be uploaded in the same document as the signed group agreement.**DISCUSS WITH WIL - MEANS ONE UPLOAD PER PERSON RATHER THAN ONE PER PERSON PLUS A GROUP ONE)**

 Work on a collaborative document on OneDrive to create your group work agreement and allocation of tasks for the group proposal.
 Once the group is happy with their agreement, *each group member* should sign it and submit it to Moodle individually (Formative Assessment Section).
 Each person should submit their signed group agreement and task allocation before their lab in Week 3.

 Once the deadline has passed, we will be in touch with any groups where any members have not uploaded a group agreement and task allocation for the group proposal.

+### Lab 2 Activity 2: Research Questions

+**NOTE TO WIL: Think that Maxine struggled to get any to do Campus Climate so might be worth only having the three topics?**

+In your groups, have a look at the [Topic Guide](https://wtoivo.github.io/RM2-F2F-quali-book/group-project-preparation.html#topic-guide).
+There are X topics to choose from: Green Spaces, **(CAMPUS CLIMATE)** Belonging and Mental Health.

+Have a look over the topics - are there any that your group are particularly drawn towards at this stage?
+You might know immediately what you'd like to focus on, or might need to discuss all of them in your group.

+Once you've chosen a topic (you might not manage this in the lab, which is fine!), have a think about possible research questions.
+You will need to have a finalised RQ for your group proposal, which is submitted in Week 5.

 ## Week 3 Lab 3: Ethics